Madiyar5404/Countries/README.md

 3. Data Layer:

-All components related to data such as database, networking, api.
+All components related to data such as networking, api.
 It is an Android specific layer.